mattjubb/Amici/README.md

 p2p social network

 ####Introduction
-Amici is essentially a protocol that facilitates social communication in a distributed manner.
+Amici is a protocol that facilitates social communication in a distributed manner.
-In many respects it aims to provide the same functionality as you may expect from Twitter or App.net but without any centralized control/ownership.
+In many respects it aims to provide much of the same functionality as you may expect from Twitter or App.net but without any centralized control/ownership.

 ####Background
 I personally believe that Twitter was a revolution.
 It provided a brand new way of communicating on the internet in a way that changed things on a scale not seen since email.